Hoi An Japanese Bridge – Tourism Symbol And Soul Of The Old Town

 Japanese Bridge Hoi An Renovation

-Over 400 years, the Hoi An Japanese Bridge has undergone seven reconstructions, most notably in 1763, 1815, 1875, 1917, 1962, 1986, and 1996.
-The floor, pillars, and roof have all undergone minor alterations.
+Over more than 400 years, the Hoi An Japanese Bridge has undergone seven major reconstructions, notably in 1763, 1815, 1875, 1917, 1962, 1986, and 1996.
+Throughout these restorations, key architectural elements such as the floor, pillars, and roof were adjusted and reinforced, reflecting both historical changes and preservation efforts.

 The meaning of the name